 Orthodontic Assistant Salary

 Orthodontic Assistants in the United States are largely female.
 The average salary of the entire group is approximately $16.72 per hour.
 Final cash compensation to Orthodontic Assistants varies from around $25K to approximately $47K; choice pay grades include potential for bonuses and profit sharing as high as $2K and $5K, respectively.
 The most influential factor affecting pay for this group is residence, though tenure and the specific company have a (lesser) impact as well.
 Most Orthodontic Assistants like their work and job satisfaction is high.
 About one in three enjoy medical while just under a fourth get dental coverage.
 Vision coverage is also available to roughly one in eight.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Orthodontic Assistant